dodona-edu/judge-html/docs/pages/default-suites.md

 This file contains information on TestSuites that handle some common behaviour for you.
 Using these can help reduce boilerplate code, and make your evaluators more compact.

 Remember that these are still `TestSuite`s, so you can still **add your own ChecklistItems** to them.
-They merely provide defaults (eg. HTML validation) behind the scenes, so you don't have to do it yourself every single time.
+They merely provide defaults (e.g. HTML validation) behind the scenes, so you don't have to do it yourself every single time.

 ## Table of Contents